WebberZone/top-10/readme.txt

 * Multi-site support
 * Ready-made styles
 * Upload your own default thumbnail
-* Retain select historic data when running the scheduled maintenance

 If you would like a feature to be added, or if you already have the code for the feature, you can let us know by <a href="http://wordpress.org/support/plugin/top-10">posting in this forum</a>.